5 Reasons Why You Are Not Closing the Sale

 Assuming that the buyer has a problem they want to be solved, did you clearly connect your product or service to the buyer’s need?
 Often, sellers fail to do this because they lack application knowledge.
 You don't see how your product or service can be applied to solving buyer difficulties.
 Always try to think of what you're offering, regarding the problems it solves and the needs it meets, rather than regarding a list of features.
 Alternatively, it may be that the buyer simply doesn’t understand the benefits of your solution.
 Remember that buyers frequently fail to recognize benefits unless you are unambiguous and clear.
 That means avoiding jargon and explicitly linking your solution to the buyer’s stated need.

 One common thread in avoiding these common sales traps is preparation.
 By properly planning for each call, including developing your questions in advance, you can avoid falling into these traps, and be in a better position to close the deal.
+Make sure your team has the sales training they need to prepare appropriately and close more deals.

 About David Jacoby